karalkal/Qui-ck-Qui-z-/README.md

 The page is re-rendered but since this time  the value of startScreen is set to **false** the component Quizz will render with the quizInstance passed to it.

 ### Quizz.js
-In this component we create a state for the questions to be later displayed (initially an empty array) and for hasSubmitted (initially false).
+In this component we create a state for the questions to be displayed later (initially an empty array) and for hasSubmitted (initially false).
 With the props we have received from the App.js we construct the url we will be sending our request to.
 It should have a format like this:
 `https://opentdb.com/api.php?amount=10&category=12&difficulty=hard&type=multiple`
 We receive an array of questions objects from the API.
 We create our own array questionsArr.
-The original questions contain  one correct answer as string and an array of false answers.
+The original questions contains one correct answer as a string and an array of false answers.
 With both these arguments we run the function shuffleAnswers(correctAnswerText, incorrectAnswersTexts).
-From correctAnswerText parameter we crate an object with these properties:
+From correctAnswerText parameter we create an object with these properties:

 ```
 correctAnswer = {